DavidBrown-niche/gosnowflake-example/README.md

 # gosnowflake-example
 Example showing how to access snowflake using go.
-Runs a simple query and logs out a success message.
+Runs a simple query and logs a success message.
 The example supports username/password or key pair authentication.

 ## Usage